 – Disciplinary procedures, etc.

 The Stigma of Mental Health Disorders in the Workplace

-The business environment is one of performance and productivity, so anything that might put this goal at risk is particularly frowned upon by employers.
-Diseases are among these unpredictable factors, yet, with the advancement of social rights and the help of insurance companies employers are now able to deal with these problems with minimal consequences for the workplace and workers.
-The days when a sick employee could be fired without further ado are over and that’s quite a good thing.
+The business environment is one of performance and productivity.
+Therefore, anything that might put this goal at risk is particularly frowned upon by employers.
+Diseases are among these unpredictable factors.
+However, with the advancement of social rights and the help of insurance companies, employers are now able to deal with these problems.
+With minimal consequences for both the workplace and workers.
+The days when a sick employee could be fired without further ado are over.
+And that’s quite a good thing.
 We no longer live in the 18th century!

 Nevertheless, there are still diseases or conditions on which the eyes of the company are far from being benevolent.
 Mental health disorders are one of them.

 These are disorders that cannot be seen.
-And in the workplace, as in families, people tend to make a quick shortcut about it: what we do not see does not exist.
+And in the workplace, as in families, people tend to make a quick shortcut about it.
+In other words, what we do not see does not exist.
 Just take depression.
 This condition is severely debilitating and those affected have enough on their plates already.
-Still, “normal” people look at them as if they were contagious, and many people who are depressed have to hear the same platitudes such as: “Why don’t you give yourself a good kick in the rear”!
+Still, “normal” people look at them as if they were contagious, and many people who are depressed have to hear the same platitudes.
+For example: “Why don’t you give yourself a good kick in the rear”!

 Stigma of Alcohol and other Drug Use Disorders

 The stigma of mental health disorders is even more pervasive and entrenched in the workplace when associated with alcohol and other drug use disorders.
 For those affected, stigma is the main obstacle to treatment, while unfortunately, the dynamics of the workplace, corporate policies and employee status only perpetuate the problems associated with stigmatization.